-Norma recognized that it was a tough time for many local and small businesses.
+Norma recognized that it was a tough time for many local and small businesses (much like today).
 The ease of online shopping coupled with the Great Recession, had taken a toll on local businesses in her community.
 Many were struggling.
 They just didn’t know how to compete.
-It had been easy competing with other stores in town but now that the push was online shopping, they didn’t know what to do.
+It had been easy to compete with other stores in town, but now that the push was online shopping, they didn’t know what to do.

 After speaking with several businesses, she came up with an idea for a campaign focused on helping neighbors and rewarding one another.

 Norma wanted to create a program that would bring the community and businesses together to keep the dollars spent on holiday shopping local.
 She knew it would be easy to spend a lot of marketing dollars shouting a catchphrase but to make a big impact she had to speak to the “why” behind shopping local.
 Norma wanted to educate shoppers and businesses about the reason they needed more than a day to support small.

 Norma created a marketing push where everybody won.